qian9834/Cloud-fraction-retrieval/README.md

         return tf.minimum(tf.maximum(x, 0.0), 1.0)

 # 2. main functions
  ## Define input data and output path.
-The test data is stored in cloudfrac_200PC_Training_ge4.sav, there are two variables in this .sav file:1. "predcitors" which contains 200 pricipal components serving as the model input predictors; 2. "cloudfrac" which VIIRS cloud fractions serving as model learning target.
+The test data is stored in cloudfrac_200PC_Training_ge4.sav, there are two variables in this .sav file:1. "predcitors" which contains 200 pricipal components serving as the model input predictors; 2. "cloudfrac" which is VIIRS cloud fractions serving as model learning target.
     data_TRAINING_file = './cloudfrac_200PC_Training_ge4.sav'
     model_name  = 'cloudfrac'
     output_dir = './cloudfrac/64_128_32'